mikejamesthompson/gp-2-gp-it-supplier/README.md

-# Extract GPIT system suppliers from Appointments in General Practice data
+# Data on GP practice GPIT system supplier from Appointments in General Practice data

-This script extracts a mapping of GP codes to their main GP IT system from the Appointments in General Practice data.
+This repository contains data mapping GP practice ODS codes to their main GP IT system, updated monthly, based on the data published in the Appointments in General Practice data by NHS Digital.

+The data is available in the `data/gp_suppliers.csv` file.

+As the data is updated monthly, changes in system supplier can be seen in the diffs between versions.

+## Updating

+The data is intended to be updated monthly by GitHub Actions.
+However, the request to get the URL for the relevant zip file is currently blocked by CloudFlare, so data is downloaded by a semi-automated GitHub Action workflow instead.

 ## Prerequisites